Structural Integration Program

-Applicants may request an application by emailing the program director below.
-Applications are due by April 1st, 2022 and must include two letters of reference (one professional and one personal) and transcripts of prerequisites.
+Applications are due by April 1st, 2024 and must include two letters of reference (one professional and one personal) and transcripts of prerequisites.

 All applications are reviewed in a committee format by director and two faculty members.
-Formal approvals for admittance to the program are sent via e-mail by June 1, 2022.
-The program begins in August of 2022 and will be offered bi-annually.
+Formal approvals for admittance to the program are sent via e-mail by May1, 2024.
+The program begins in August of 2024 (see calendar below).